List of primary education systems by country: Sweden

+Ukraine

 United Kingdom

 Elementary schools in England and Wales were publicly funded schools which provided a basic standard of education for children aged from six to 14 between 1870 and 1944.
 These were set up to enable children to receive manual training and elementary instruction and provided a restricted curriculum with the emphasis on reading, writing and arithmetic (the three Rs).
 The schools operated on a 'monitorial' system, whereby one teacher supervised a large class with the assistance of a team of monitors, who were quite often older pupils.
 Elementary school teachers were paid by results.
 Their pupils were expected to achieve precise standards in reading, writing and arithmetic such as reading a short paragraph in a newspaper, writing from dictation, and working out sums and fractions.

 Before 1944 around 80 per cent of the school population attended elementary schools through to the age of 14.
 The remainder transferred either to secondary school or junior technical school at age 11.
 The school system was changed with the introduction of the Education Act 1944.
 Education was restructured into three progressive stages which were known as primary education, secondary education and further education.

 In the UK, schools providing primary education are now known as primary schools.
 They generally cater for children aged from four to eleven (Reception to Year Six or in Northern Ireland and Scotland P1 to P7).
 Primary schools are often subdivided into infant schools for children from four to seven and junior schools for ages seven to 11.
 In the (diminishing) minority of areas where there is a "three-tier" system, children go to lower school or "first school" until about 9, then middle school until about 13, then upper school; in these places, the term "primary school" is not usually used.

 In the UK schools providing primary education in the state sector are known as primary schools.
 They generally cater for children aged from four to eleven (Reception to Year Six; in Northern Ireland and Scotland Primary One to Primary Seven).

 In areas that adopted a three-tier system, the term primary school is often used as an alternative to First School, taking in ages up to 9 or 10 years old, although for education planning purposes, the term "primary education" in these areas will still cover the age groups as in a two-tier system.

 In the private sector, fee-paying schools which provide primary education are known as preparatory schools, and they often cater for children up to the age of thirteen.
 As their name suggests, preparatory schools are designed to prepare pupils for entrance examinations for fee-paying private schools.